Administrative detention: Israel

-The legal basis for Israel's use of Administrative Detention is the British Mandate 1945 Defence (Emergency) Regulations which were amended in 1979 to form the Israeli Law on Authority in States of Emergency.
+The legal basis for Israel's use of administrative detention is the British Mandate 1945 Defence (Emergency) Regulations, which were amended in 1979 to form the Israeli Law on Authority in States of Emergency.
 Administrative detention is for six-month terms, although they can be extended barring appeal.
 Administrative detention is also used in cases where the available evidence consists of information obtained by the security services (particularly the Shin Bet), and where a trial would reveal sensitive security information, such as the identities of informers or infiltrators.

-Although it is commonly applied to alleged Palestinian political activists, it has been applied to very few Jewish Israeli citizens, including Jewish right-wing public-figures and activists (notably in the aftermath of the assassination of Yitzhak Rabin) and in more recent years sometimes to settlers for short periods.
+Although it is commonly applied to alleged Palestinian political activists, it has also been applied to a few Jewish Israeli citizens, including Jewish right-wing public-figures and activists (notably in the aftermath of the assassination of Yitzhak Rabin) and in more recent years sometimes to settlers for short periods.

-Within Israel, the Minister of Defense has the authority to issue Administrative Detention orders for up to 6 months in cases where there is a reasonable chance that the person harms the security of the state.
+Within Israel, the Minister of Defense has the authority to issue administrative detention orders for up to 6 months in cases where there is a reasonable chance that the person harms the security of the state.
 The same officeholder has the authority to renew such orders.
 Likewise, the Chief of the General Staff can issue such orders, but valid for only 48 hours.
 Law enforcement authorities have to show cause within 48 hours (in a hearing behind closed doors).
-Administrative Detention orders can be appealed to the District Court and, if denied there, to the Supreme Court of Israel.
+Administrative detention orders can be appealed to the district court and, if denied there, to the Supreme Court of Israel.
 The District Court can annul such orders if it finds the administrative detention occurred for reasons other than security (mainly for common crimes or the exercise of freedom of expression).
 Overall supervisory authority on the application of the relevant law rests with the Minister of Justice.